markusressel/DeineMudda/README.md

 ## Debugging and execution

+Because of [PEP 479](https://www.python.org/dev/peps/pep-0479/) which is not yet respected in the `pattern` library used by this bot it is required to use a python 3 runtime lower than 3.7 so 3.6 is recommended.

 Make sure to use the project base dir as the working directory and run:
 ```
 python3 ./deinemudda/main.py